cheelee/geppetto-django-template/README.md

 **What is missing?**

 This skeleton app is not connected to any database but, as it is implemented on top of the Django server, this is quite simple to integrate any SQL DB.
-In the settings.py you will find commented out the binding for the sqlite dbs provided by default with Django.
+In the settings.py you will find commented out the binding for the sqlite DBS provided by default with Django.
 These are two links with some useful tips to start with: https://docs.djangoproject.com/en/1.11/topics/install/#database-installation https://docs.djangoproject.com/en/1.9/ref/settings/#databases